-DATE: May 13, 2020
+Date: September 11, 2020

-TO: USAID/Management/Office of Acquisition and Assistance/Cost, Audit and
+TO: USAID/Management/Office of Acquisition and Assistance/Cost, Audit, and

-Support Division, Acting Supervisory Auditor, Eleanor C. Jefferson
+Support Division, Supervisory Auditor, Eleanor C. Jefferson

-FROM: Director of External Financial Audits Division (IG/A/EFA), David A. McNeil /s/
+FROM: Director of External Financial Audit Division (IG/A/EFA), David A. McNeil /s/

-SUBJECT: Single Audit of Education Development Center, Inc., for the Fiscal Year Ended
+SUBJECT: Single Audit of Family Health International for the Fiscal Year Ended September 30,

-September 30, 2016 (3-000-20-009-T)
+2016 (3-000-20-014-T)

-This memorandum transmits the final audit report on Education Development Center, Inc. (EDC) under Title 2 Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, for the fiscal year ended September 30, 2016.
-EDC contracted with the independent certified public accounting firm Grant Thornton LLP (Grant Thornton) to conduct the audit.
+This memorandum transmits the final audit report on Family Health International (FHI) under Title 2 United States Code of Federal Regulations (CFR) Part 200 for the fiscal year ended September 30, 2016.
+FHI contracted with the independent certified public accounting firm Ernst & Young LLP (EY) to do the audit.
 The audit report was obtained from the Federal Audit Clearinghouse.
-The audit firm stated that it performed its audit in accordance with generally accepted government auditing standards and Title 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+EY performed the Title 2 CFR Part 200 audit.
+The audit firm stated that it performed its audit in accordance with generally accepted government auditing standards and Title 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 The audit firm is responsible for the enclosed report and the conclusions expressed in it.
-We do not express an opinion on EDC's financial statements; the effectiveness of its internal control; or its compliance with the awards, laws, and regulations.
+We do not express an opinion on FHI's financial statements; the effectiveness of its internal control; or its compliance with the awards, laws, and regulations 1.

-The audit objectives were to: (I) express an opinion on whether the financial statements as of September 30, 2016, were presented fairly, in all material respects, (2) express an opinion on whether the schedule of expenditures of federal awards as required by Title 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, was fairly stated, in all material respects; (3) describe the scope of testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on its effectiveness; and (4) determine whether EDC complied, in all material respects, with the types of compliance requirements that could have a direct and material effect on each of its
+The audit objectives were to: (1) express an opinion on whether the financial statements as of September 30, 2016 were presented fairly, in all material respects; (2) express an opinion on whether the schedule of expenditures of federal awards as required by 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards is fairly stated in all material respects; and (3) describe the scope of testing of internal control and compliance and the results of that testing but not to provide an opinion on its effectiveness.
+To answer the audit objectives, the audit firm performed tests of FHI's compliance with specific provisions of laws, regulations, contracts, and grant agreements and other matters.
+FHI's audited expenditures of federal awards were \$599,395,726, of which the U.S. Agency for International Development's (USAID) audited expenditures were \$487,139,237, for the fiscal year ended September 30, 2016.